praveek/launch.en/help/release-notes/current.md

 ### Features

-* **Platform Permissions:** When setting up permissions in the [admin console](https://adminconsole.adobe.com/) for Adobe Launch, a new option is available to allow or restrict access based on the platform type.
+* **Platform Permissions:** When setting up permissions in the [admin console](https://adminconsole.adobe.com/) for [!DNL Platform Launch], a new option is available to allow or restrict access based on the platform type.
 Currently, the platform types are "Web" and "Mobile."
 With this change, users cannot create, edit, or delete properties & extensions packages if they do not have the appropriate platform permission.
 By default, all users are given access to both platforms.

 ### Bug Fixes